quicwg/base-drafts/draft-ietf-quic-http.md

 stream.

-When opening a new request stream, a PRIORITY frame MAY be sent as the first frame of the stream.
+When opening a new request stream, a PRIORITY frame MAY be sent as the first frame of the stream creating a dependency on an existing element.
 In order to ensure that prioritization is processed in a consistent order, any subsequent PRIORITY frames MUST be sent on the control stream.
 A PRIORITY frame received after other frames on a request stream MUST be treated as a stream error of type HTTP_UNEXPECTED_FRAME.

 Subsequent PRIORITY frames sent on the control stream might arrive before PRIORITY frames sent on a request stream due to reordering.
 PRIORITY frames on